Recovering p-adic valuations from pro-p Galois groups: Preliminaries

 Given a valuation $v$ on a field $K$, we let $Kv$ denote the residue field and $\Gamma_v$ the value group.
 The valuation ring will be denoted by $\val_v$.
-For all the results on valuations required in this paper, one can refer to \cite{ep}.
-However, we will remind the reader of the following

-\begin{defn} For a field $K$ and a prime $p$, we write $K(p)$ for the {\bf maximal pro-$p$ Galois extension of $K$}, i.e., the compositum of all finite Galois extensions of $K$ of order a power of $p$.
+\begin{defn} For a field $K$ and a prime $p$, we write $K(p)$ for the {\bf maximal pro-$p$ Galois extension of $K$} (within some fixed algebraic closure of $K$), i.e., the compositum of all finite Galois extensions of $K$ of order a power of $p$.
+A field is said to be {\bf $p$-closed} if $K=K(p)$.

 If $v$ is a valuation on $K$, we say $v$ is {\bf $p$-henselian} if $v$ has a unique extension to $K(p)$, or, equivalently, if Hensel's lemma holds for polynomials that split in $K(p)$. \end{defn}